Submit a Transcript

 Evaluation of Transfer Credit

-The transcript evaluation process takes approximately 2-3 weeks to complete.
-During peak enrollment times additional time may be required.
+The transcript evaluation process takes approximately 4 weeks to complete.
+During peak enrollment periods, additional time may be required.
+Please note only credits that will be used for your current program(s) of study are added to your academic record at ICC.

 Transfer of credit may be considered for lower division coursework that has been successfully completed from the following categories of academic institutions: